 According to the Attorney General, staff from the hospital reported the drowning death of Leonardo Luna-Calvo, 13.
 In their official news release, Attorney General of Quintana Roo said, “the rule of law in Quintana Roo is firm and there will be no privileges for any group or person who intends to omit the responsibility that corresponds by law.”

-National Water Safety expert Jesse Guerra, Attorney Of Counsel to Carabin Shaw Law Firm said,” Waterpark management needs to inspect what they expect from employees responsible for Public Safety at their facility on a daily basis.
-Tragic situations like this are preventable if safety measures are strictly followed.”
+Waterpark management has to inspect what they require from employees responsible for the safety of the guests at their facility on a daily basis.
+Tragic events like this are preventable if safety measures are carefully and routinely followed.

 An investigation for wrongful death has been opened after the hospital reported the child “having lost his life due to submersion” and adds that “an investigation has not yet been possible due to the fact that the father… granted the legal pardon.”